 A personal statement, resume and one letter of recommendation are required.
 You must also participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.
 You must apply online, and there is a $75 application fee (fee will be waived for all fall 2018 first-time applicants).

 One letter of recommendation is required; two letters of recommendation are strongly encouraged.
 To include letters of recommendation, you must use the LSAC Letter of Recommendation Service.
-In lieu of additional letters of recommendation, or in addition to, you may utilize the LSAC Online Evaluation Service.
-Letters of recommendation and/or evaluations must be submitted through the LSAC Credential Assembly Service.
+Letters of recommendation must be submitted through the LSAC Credential Assembly Service.

 The application deadline is April 1.
 If your application is received after this date, it will be considered on a case-by-case basis at the discretion of the Admissions Office.

 Yes.
 Villanova Law offers two rounds of Early Decision.
 In round 1, Early Decision applications must be complete by December 1.
 Applicants will be notified of the Admissions Committee's decision by December 31.
 In round 2, Early Decision applications must be complete by March 15.
 Applicants will be notified of a decision by April 1.
 For more information, please click here.

 The Admissions Committee considers all LSAT scores; however, the most consideration may be given to the highest score.
 If you have substantially different scores on multiple testing dates, you should provide an explanation discussing the discrepancy.